AndersTrier/NAT-TCP-test/README.md

 To compile, just run `make`.

 You should start both `tcp-recv-test` and `tcp-send-test`, and wait for about 2½ hours.
-Then look for when connections started failing.
+Then look for the last connection that worked - that timer + 1 min is probably the TCP idle-timeout of your NAT.